tshirtman/CV/README.md

 - Infrastructure research and administration

-- UI design and development for Android/iOS applications with Kivy
+- UI design and development for `Android`/`iOS` applications with `Kivy`

 ### 2013 Majerti

 - `Pyramid` web development.

-- Mobile application development using Kivy, for alert management.
+- Mobile application development using `Kivy`, for alert management.

 ### 2011-2013 Tabtou